algorythmik/useful-one-liners/README.md

 docker build -t my_docker .
 docker run -p 9000:9000 my_docker
 ```
-- Connecting to the container and getting a bash:
+- Connecting to the container and geting a shell:
+`docker container run -it`: start the container interactively (i for interactive and t for pseudo tty)

+`docker container exec -it`: run additional command in existing container

 `docker exec -it <mycontainer> /bin/bash`